Vonage/vivid-3/libs/components/src/lib/card/README.md

 ```

 ### Content
-If the content structure is not fitting the desired content, the heading, subheading and text can overide.
+If the content structure is not fitting the desired content, the heading, subheading and text can overide

 ```html preview
 <vwc-card >